react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/nesting-navigators.md

 If the navigator was already rendered, navigating to another screen will push a new screen in case of stack navigator.

 You can follow similar approach for deeply nested screens.
-Note that the second argument to `navigate` here is just `params`, so you ca do something like:
+Note that the second argument to `navigate` here is just `params`, so you can do something like:

 ```js
 navigation.navigate('Root', {